Digital Fashion as Praxis: Transformative Collaboration in a DH Context

 Digital fashion new media is post-production intensive with the computational capacity to obliterate traces of the real world in its renders of a perfect environment.
 This series of fashion images was however conceptualised to show the three outfits from the BTech project and to intentionally disclose the studio environment and analogue and digital glitches as features in the final digital images.

-The digital fashion images visualizing this interdisciplinary and revealing Shutttleworth’s body of Digital Fashion work have been appended to this submission.
+The digital fashion images visualizing this interdisciplinary collaboration and revealing Shutttleworth’s body of Digital Fashion work can be seen by clicking here.

 CONCLUSION AND REFLECTION